Colombia–Peru relations: Leticia dispute

-Leticia, the city that lies in modern Colombia, was founded by the Peruvians, however the claim over the city only began in late 19th century due to the losing pride post War of the Pacific.
+Leticia, the city that lies in modern Colombia, was founded by the Peruvians, however the claim over the city only began in the late 19th century due to the losing pride post War of the Pacific.
 However, Colombia claimed that it had been Colombian since their Viceroyalty.
 This led to the Leticia War that happened for a year over territorial claim.
 This resulted with Colombianization of Leticia and Putumayo regions and expulsion of Peruvians.

 Víctor Raúl Haya de la Torre

 Víctor Raúl Haya de la Torre, a Peruvian diplomat aligned to left-wing American People's Revolutionary Alliance, gained sanctuary after his faction lost a one-day civil war in Peru on 3 October 1949 by the Colombian government granted him asylum.
 However, Peru rejected this action and it led to a standoff in relations.

 Colombia maintained that according to the Conventions in force - the Bolivian Agreement of 1911 on Extradition, the Havana Convention of 1928 on Asylum, the Montevideo Convention of 1933 on Political Asylum - and according to American International Law, they were entitled to decide if asylum should be granted and their unilateral decision on this was binding on Peru.
 The submissions from Colombia was rejected by the International Court.